mattavos/tpp/README.md

 ## What is T++?

-This package has some generic helpers to facilitate writing configuration driven tests.
+This package has some generic helpers to facilitate writing table driven tests with mockery/testify mocks.
-These are where one single meta-test is written which is then configured by a passed in struct, which defines the actual test behaviour.
+These tests are where one single meta-test is written which is then configured by a passed in struct, which defines the actual test behaviour.

 ## Why T++?
 Using this package, you can write a single test function that can be configured to run multiple test cases.
 This is useful when you have a lot of similar test cases that only differ in the input data or the expected output.